ddecarle/eeb462-2024/Lab3_MaximumLikelihood.md

 - `-zb`: determines the number of bootstrap datasets you wish to generate.
 10,000 is the recommended minimum value
 - `-au`: tells IQ-TREE to conduct an AU test in addition to the other topology tests

 Once your analysis is complete, the results of the topology tests will be printed to the file `nucPartition.nex.best_scheme.nex.iqtree`.
 You can find them under the heading `USER TREES` in a conveniently formatted table with a nice little legend underneath.
 (For the purposes of this lab, ignore the results of the RELL, KH, and ELW tests.)
+The trees are identified by a number corresponding to the order in which they are listed in `allTrees.txt`, so Tree 1 is the ML tree, Tree 2 is the unconstrained parsimony tree, and Tree 3 is the constrained parsimony tree.

 ---